microbus-io/fabric/docs/milestones.md

 * Refactor the interface exposed by the client for web endpoints
 * New test case asserters, mostly for web endpoints
 * Simulate a database in memory for the directory example if MariaDB is not available
+* Support multi-value headers in requests and responses